Quick Take

 These dogs are fast becoming the go-to breed used for protecting flocks of sheep from cheetahs and leopards in Southern Africa.
 Anatolian Shepherds are an ancient breed that hails from Turkey, but today they can be found all around the world.

 Along with their big, bulky bodies, the Anatolians are very intelligent and need a lot of physical and mental stimulation to thrive.
+Training these dogs might be challenging because of their independent natures, and they will need plenty of positive reinforcement.

 Kangal Shepherd Dog

-Another giant breed originating from Thrukey is the Kangal Shepherd Dog.
+Another giant breed originating from Turkey is the Kangal Shepherd Dog.
 Also used to protect livestock, this breed makes fantastic guard dogs.
 However, they require early socialization and training if you want them to get along with other dogs.

-But unlike many breeds that protect livestock, the Kangal Shepherd is more people-oriented and loves children.
+Unlike many breeds that protect livestock, the Kangal Shepherd is more people-oriented and loves children.
 In addition, they are very intelligent and amazing escape artists, so having a secure backyard is essential.
 They can be dog aggressive and may even be aggressive towards strangers who enter your home.

 Bucovina Shepherd